Skip to content

 TELEMETRY_ENABLED: false

-• Enable OpenTelemetry by default for every service, and make all of them export telemetry to https://my-otel-endpoint.com endpoint
+• Enables OpenTelemetry by default for every service and exports telemetry from all of them to the https://my-otel-endpoint.com endpoint

-• Configure specifically orchestrator service to export telemetry to https://another-otel-endpoint.com
+• Configures the orchestrator service specifically to export telemetry to https://another-otel-endpoint.com

 Running post-installation tests